-Gunpoint has no history of profitable operations and its present business is at an early stage.
+Gunpoint does not have a history of profitable operations and its present business is at an early stage.
 The Company anticipates that it may make substantial capital expenditures for the acquisition, exploration, development and production of its mineral properties in the future.
-The Company currently has no revenue and may have limited ability to raise the capital necessary to undertake or complete future exploration or development programs.
+Currently the Company's business does not generate revenue and may have limited ability to raise the capital necessary to undertake or complete future exploration or development programs.
 As such, the Company is subject to many risks common to other companies in the same business, including under-capitalization, cash shortages, and limitations with respect to personnel, financial and other resources and the lack of revenues.
 There is no assurance that Gunpoint will be successful in achieving a return on shareholders' investment and the likelihood of success must be considered in light of its early stage of operations.

-The Company hopes to obtain financing in the future primarily through further equity and/or debt financing, as well as through joint venturing and/or optioning out the Company's properties to other mineral exploration companies.
+The Company hopes to obtain financing in the future primarily through further equity and/or debt financing, as well as through joint venturing and/or optioning the Company's properties.
 There can be no assurance that the Company will succeed in obtaining additional financing, now or in the future.
 Failure to raise additional financing on a timely basis could cause the Company to suspend its operation and eventually to forfeit or sell its interest in its properties.